-WYCKOFF, New Jersey -- A police chief is taking a temporary leave while prosecutors investigate whether he told his officers that racial profiling, including checking out "suspicious black people in white neighborhoods," has a place in policing.
+WYCKOFF, New Jersey -- New Jersey prosecutors are investigating whether a police chief told his officers that racial profiling has a place in policing, including checking out "suspicious black people in white neighborhoods."

-Acting Attorney General Robert Lougy and acting Bergen County prosecutor Gurbir Grewal said in a statement Tuesday that their offices are investigating an email from Wyckoff police Chief Benjamin Fox.
+Acting Attorney General Robert Lougy and acting Bergen County Prosecutor Gurbir Grewal said in a statement Tuesday that the offices are investigating an email from Wyckoff police Chief Benjamin Fox.

 "On its face, the email appears to be a clear violation of the Attorney General's policy strictly prohibiting racial profiling by police officers," they said in the statement.
 "We are conducting a full investigation and will take all appropriate measures."

 Someone answering the phone at Fox's office said he wasn't available to comment.
 A message left with the mayor of Wyckoff wasn't immediately returned.

 The December 2014 email was released by the American Civil Liberties Union of New Jersey on Tuesday.
 The group says it obtained it anonymously last week.

 "Encouraging police officers to act with racial bias is unacceptable," said Alexander Shalom, a senior staff attorney for the ACLU in New Jersey.
 "Sowing mistrust at this level damages civil rights, and it threatens public safety by diminishing the faith people have in the police."